noiseprotocol/noise_spec/noise.md

 4.3.
 Branching
 ---------------

-Branching allows parties to alter the protocol that is being executed on the fly.
+Branching allows parties to alter the handshake pattern, ciphersuite, or other protocol characteristics on the fly.
 For example:

  * A client could choose whether to authenticate itself based on the server's response.